-Third, a BIG doesn’t just help individual recipients – it has a larger impact because it reduces excessive inequalities and human insecurities that are at the root of many societal problems.
+Third, a basic income doesn’t just help individual recipients – it has a larger impact because it reduces excessive inequalities and human insecurities that are at the root of many societal problems.
 It fosters resilience and flexibility in a changing economy.
 It’s good for cities struggling to create vibrant neighbourhoods and strong communities.
 It’s good for democracy because as much as voting in elections matters, in our monetized society we vote every day with our dollars for the kind of life we want, a vote that increasingly excludes many Canadians.

 Surely a basic income guarantee can’t solve everything?

 No, it can’t and shouldn’t be expected to.
 Basic income does not lessen the need for labour laws that govern workplace conditions, protect contracts and support unionization, or the need for good economic policy.
 It does not diminish the value of other public services, such as health care, child care, and supports for people with disabilities, seniors, people who face historical disadvantage and newcomers to Canada.
 It is a powerful complement to help those systems get better results.
 It can also complement existing income security measures.
 Some of these may be less needed with time but remain important, especially during a transition period.
 The legacy of past problems will not disappear overnight and other gradual transformations will unfold as this bold and practical social innovation matures.

 If everyone has access to basic income, why would anyone work?